 D-3-b-i Overview of validation strategy

 Because of the throughput of our Clone-Seq and luciferase reporter assays, we will perform iterative learning and validation in three rounds.
-In each of the first two rounds, we will select and clone 250 enhancer elements and two variants on each elements that have high and low eleVAR scores, respectively (500 variants total per round).
+In each of the first two rounds, we will select and clone 250 enhancer or promoter elements and two variants on each element that have high and low eleVAR scores, respectively (500 variants total per round).
 Based on the reporter assay results, we will fine-tune the parameters of the learning algorithm (as described in Aim 2), and then perform the predictions again.
-In the third round, we will select and clone another 100 enhancer elements and one high scoring and one low scoring variant on each element to confirm the performance of our algorithm.
+In the third round, we will select and clone another 100 elements and one high scoring and one low scoring variant on each element to confirm the performance of our algorithm.
 Top candidate SNVs that are shown to significantly alter gene expression will be selected for further in vivo validations, as described in Aim 4.

 D-3-b-i-(1) High-throughput cloning of ~600 WT enhancer elements